How to Make a MenuLast updated on 3/13/2019

 How to Use Images in Your Menu

-Adding images to your menu can be a good idea, because it gives your customers an idea of what the dish will look like, so they know what to expect.
-But, too many images on your menu has a negative connotation, because many customers connote lots of images on the menu with low cost and low-quality restaurants.
+Adding images to your menu can help your customers know what to expect by giving them an idea of what your dishes look like.
+But, too many images on your menu has a negative connotation, because many customers connote lots of images on the menu with low-cost and low-quality restaurants.
 Here are a few helpful tips so you can get the most out of the images on your menu:

 - You want to use the highest quality pictures available.
 If your images are grainy or out of focus, it's going to give your customers a bad impression of your establishment.